tkmru/dotfiles/README.md

 # dotfiles
-My development environment based on [Mitamae](https://github.com/itamae-kitchen/mitamae).
+My `dotfiles` are setup and install scripts for development environment using [Mitamae](https://github.com/itamae-kitchen/mitamae) for macOS and Ubuntu.

 ## Installation
-This contains not only dotfiles but also setup scripts about `Homebrew` and `Xcode Command Line Tools`.
+When running on macOS, in addition to setting up dotfiles, it install `Xcode Command Line Tools` and `Homebrew` and some tools that can be installed by Homebrew and Homebrew cask.

 ```
 $ git clone https://github.com/tkmru/dotfiles.git